mietek/pol/README.md

 If you want to verify that "in" are less than 12, you'll want to modify this slightly.

-In NATURAL the number-so-far is multipled by 10.
-Don't use a litereal 10, but rathere define a field (BASE) and store a 10 there as multiplier.
+In NATURAL the number-so-far is multiplied by 10.
+Don't use a literal 10, but rather define a field (BASE) and store a 10 there as multiplier.
 Then you can change BASE to 8 (or 16) and handle octal numbers.
-You can even change it to 2 to use binary numberes.
+You can even change it to 2 to use binary numbers.
 NATURAL should test for digits by comparing them with BASE, thus prohibiting 9 in an octal number.
 Hexadecimal input numbers cause an additional problem because the digits A-Z do not follow 9 in standard character sets.
-It is thus harder to recognise digits; but this problem is isolated in a single place (NATURAL) and is easy to code:
+It is thus harder to recognize digits; but this problem is isolated in a single place (NATURAL) and is easy to code:

 -   An origin must usually be subtracted from a digit to get its binary value.
 If BASE is 16, a different origin is subtracted from A-F.

-NUMBER should be efficient, at least in recognising words that are not numbers.
+NUMBER should be efficient, at least in recognizing words that are not numbers.
 Not so much because you will use so many numbers, but because you will examine many words that aren't numbers.
 We will discuss this further in [Chapter 8](#8-programs-that-think).
 It is also important that you examine the aligned copy of a word.
 There are several reasons: to avoid trouble with the input pointer, to guarantee a terminal space.
 However this creates a problem: the largest number you will use must fit in the aligned word; this may require a longer word than you would otherwise use.
 A number longer than word-size will have its right-most digits discarded.
 This will probably not destroy its numeric appearance so that no error will be detected; but the conversion will be incorrect.
 This problem is not serious, just be aware of it.

 #### 3.4.3 Output conversion